-But, with a little bit of tweaking and fine-tuning, you can significantly increase your Android device’s battery life and avoid the hassle of constantly having to charge it.
-Here we take a look at some of the most effective ways to boost your Android device’s battery life, so you can stay connected and productive for longer.
+But, with a little bit of tweaking and fine-tuning, you can significantly increase your Android device’s battery health, stop battery drain and avoid the hassle of constantly having to charge it.
+Here we take a look at some of the most effective ways to boost your Android device’s battery life and health, so you can stay connected and productive for longer.

 Adjust screen brightness

 The screen is the biggest battery drainer on any device.
 From larger and brighter displays to high refresh rate displays, there are enormous reasons for battery consumption.
 You can enable some settings that assist you to save some battery life.

 In that case, adjusting the brightness level can greatly extend battery life and stop Android phone battery drain.
 Users can either manually adjust the brightness or enable automatic brightness.